j0y-ce/neuro_knowledge_base/_posts/Normal Brain MRI/2025-04-28-normal-brain-mri-post-1.md

   For example:

   <ol>
-  <li>  a)	Coronal: I find it really useful to look at the shape of the ventricles to determine how anterior or posterior the section is.
+  <li> Coronal: I find it really useful to look at the shape of the ventricles to determine how anterior or posterior the section is.
 Other big landmarks include whether or not the temporal lobe, the third ventricle, or the cerebellum is visible on the section.</li>

 ![Image]({{ site.baseurl }}/assets/anterior- coronal.png){: width="500" }